372groupproject/milestones-team14-makaylaworden-jcollins1/code/README.txt

             - This will compile and run the program and two lines should print to the console

 (7) p2_while.ruby
+    - This is a short snippet of Ruby code that shows how to use a whlie loop.
+There are two variations of how to write a while loop with different syntax.
     - To compile and run this program:
         - Download and save p2_while.ruby onto your machine (a) Command Line: